 The level of intensity depends on the risk factors and other complications we have already listed.
 Most people do not experience all of these symptoms.
 However, most heroin users will experience mild to moderate heroin withdrawal symptoms.

 Again, heroin withdrawal is not considered fatal.
 Heroin withdrawal differs from alcohol or benzodiazepines which can lead to seizures and death Though difficult and painful, heroin withdrawal is not a fatal condition.
 However, the symptoms of heroin withdrawal can produce suicidal thoughts.
-Heroin withdrawal and detox is safest under the care of professional addiction services.
+Heroin withdrawal and detox are safest under the care of professional addiction services.

 How long do Heroin withdrawal symptoms last?

 Acute heroin withdrawal symptoms generally only last about one seven days.
-The long ranging effects of fatigue, anxiety, and depression can persist for several weeks.
+The long-ranging effects of fatigue, anxiety, and depression can persist for several weeks.
 This is due to the severity of acute withdrawal symptoms.

 Post-Acute Withdrawal Symptoms (PAWS) may persist for as much as 24 months.
 Depression and anxiety can come and go over the course of these months due to the profound changes in the brain and nervous system.

 PAWS can be treated in the course of a long-term recovery program.
 Counseling and support groups tend to minimize the impact of PAWS.
-As with all substance abuse disorders, long-range recovery programs are the most effective ways to ensure full recovery.
+As with all substance abuse disorders, long-range recovery programs are the most effective ways to ensure a full recovery.